TA-Instruments/tadatakit/README.md

 ## Explanation Of Approach

-The `tadatakit.class_generator` module within the TA Data Kit automates the creation of Python classes directly from the TA Instruments TRIOS :tm: JSON Export Schema.
+The `tadatakit.class_generator` module within the TA Data Kit automates the creation of Python classes directly from the TA Instruments TRIOS JSON Export Schema.
 This process allows for dynamic and efficient handling of data that conforms to defined standards, enhancing both development speed and data integrity.
 Here’s how the library achieves this:

 ### Overview
 The library converts a JSON schema provided in a specification file into fully functional Python classes.
 These classes include type hints, serialization methods, and custom behaviors, closely mirroring the structure and requirements laid out in the schema.